gfbio/gfbio-data-submission/gfbio_submissions/submission_ui/docs/README.md

   at any time.
 - if built app code is under VC and is updated, old js chunks should be deleted
+- in general everythin except project.js is automatically gererated by 'npm run collect' thus it should be deleted, then generated, then add to repo to be included to the next release.